vnijs/gitgadget/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version I have fixed an issue with the URL in the DESCRIPTION file

+## Test environments

+* macOS R 4.4.3
+* win-builder (devel)

+## R CMD check results

+There were no ERRORs or WARNINGs.

+## Resubmission

+This is a resubmission.
 In this version I have fixed issues connected to travis and vignette.

 ## Test environments